 The locations can be viewed on a map here.

-Council will be speaking to residents, neighbours, laneway users and nearby stakeholders to find out how they use the laneways before lighting is installed and temporary closures enacted.
+Council spoke with residents, neighbours, laneway users and nearby stakeholders to find out how they use the laneways before lighting is installed and the temporary closures enacted.

 Feedback closed on Monday 11 March 2019.